NishantPatel18/RoadCrackDetection/README.md

 The Faster_R-CNN_Object Detection folder is the main folder that was used to create the object detection model for our project.
 Inside this folder, there are two folders which are called Pytorch_OD and RoadDamageDataset.
 The Pytorch_OD folder contains all the Python code files.
-The RoadDamageDataset folder contains road damage image folders of seven Japanese cities from the RDDC dataset.
+The RoadDamageDataset folder contains the road damage image folders of seven Japanese cities from the Road Damage Detection and Classification [(RDDC)](https://github.com/sekilab/RoadDamageDetector) dataset.

 Image_Classification
 --------------------------------------------------------------------------------------------------------------

 The Image_Classification folder is the main folder that was used to create the image classification model for our project.
 This folder contains five Convolutional Neural Network (CNN) models and two main datasets.
-The two main datasets are the Concrete Crack for Image Classification (CCIC) dataset and the Road Damage Detection and Classification (RDDC) dataset.
+The two main datasets are the Concrete Crack for Image Classification [(CCIC)](https://data.mendeley.com/datasets/5y9wdsg2zt/2) dataset and the [RDDC](https://github.com/sekilab/RoadDamageDetector) dataset.
 Each dataset is split into a 70/30 ratio for training and testing.
-There are two extra training and testing folders which are AUG_RDDC and Balanced_RDDC.
+There are two extra training and testing folders which are named AUG_RDDC and Balanced_RDDC.
 AUG_RDD_Train and AUG_RDD_Test contains augmented images that was used to try and improve the performance of our model.
-Balanced_RDDC_Test and Balanced_RDDC_Train contains equal amount of images for each class in the RDDC dataset.
+Balanced_RDDC_Test and Balanced_RDDC_Train contains an equal amount of images for each class in the RDDC dataset.

 YOLO_v3_Object_Detection
 --------------------------------------------------------------------------------------------------------------